-“In this climate, it is going to be hard to get a landlord to rent to you,” said Charlie Pappas, whose San Francisco Divinity Tree dispensary closed late last year after receiving a federal letter.
+“In this climate, it is going to be hard to get a landlord to rent to you,” said Charley Pappas, whose San Francisco Divinity Tree dispensary closed late last year after receiving a federal letter.
 He is a member of Berkeley’s Medical Cannabis Commission and would like to open a dispensary in Berkeley.
 “If I were a landlord I would think twice about renting to a dispensary.”

 It is unclear if Berkeley Patients Group would have to apply for a new dispensary permit if it moves from its current location.
 Zach Cowan, the Berkeley city attorney, said he could not comment on whether BPG would have to apply for a new permit because he does not know under what circumstances it would have closed.

 “I would want to look very closely at what the federal government said before I say anything about it,” said Cowan.

 Currently, there is no established permitting process for new dispensaries.
 Measure T, which Berkeley voters adopted in November 2010, expanded the number of possible permitted dispensaries from three to four, established the Medical Cannabis Commission and gave it the responsibility to draft a permitting process.
 The City Council would have final say on any new regulations.

 But the Medical Cannabis Commission just started to meet in September and is still working on new rules.
 They most likely will not be finished until the summer, said Pappas.